WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 The First Folio of all 36 Shakespeare plays, are the Golden Plates of Joseph Smith, the Freemason that created Mormonism, except unlike the Golden Plates hoax, the First Folio really exists, described now as “the most important book written in the English language”.
 And the English language is now the language of the world.

-I’ve cracked the code tying Scientism to the Shakespeare plays, and and to Freemasonry connecting it all.
+I’ve cracked the code tying Scientism to the Shakespeare plays, and to the Freemasonry connecting it all.
 More on that in the next installment.

 TO BE CONTINUED